Skip to content

 As a result, they make great pets for families with young children:

-What are some of the things you should consider before getting a lovebird?
+What to consider before getting a lovebird?

 What are some of the best things about owning a lovebird?